Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

     st.table(session.table("pricing_final").order_by(F.col("timestamp").desc()))
 ```

+- This application shows the recommended price per item per day-of-week and the profit lift over the current price.
+Users can change prices and see the impact on demand and profit.
+Finalized prices are saved back to Snowflake.

 <!-- ------------------------ -->
 ## Conclusion
 Duration: 1

 **Congrats!** You've successfully created a user-friendly way to use ML-models to inform pricing and increase the fictitious company, Tasty Bytes', profits.
 You also built a Streamlit in Snowflake (SiS) application that shows the recommended price per item per day-of-week and profit lift over the current price.

 ### What we've covered
 With the completion of this quickstart, you have now delved into: